Sport and Exercise Physiotherapy (MSc)

 How will I be taught?

-All content will be supported by online material through the Virtual Learning Environment, Learning Central to facilitate self-study, which is particularly useful for students living and working away from Cardiff.
+All content will be supported by online material through the Virtual Learning Environment, Learning Central to facilitate self-study, which is particularly useful for you if you’re living and working away from Cardiff.
 Self-study contributes to approximately 75% of the notional learning hours.

 How will I be supported?

 This programme gives you the opportunity to share ideas with health professionals.
-As well as developing your own intellectual abilities, this sharing of ideas will enables you to learn and benefit from the experiences of others.
+As well as developing your own intellectual abilities, this sharing of ideas enables you to learn and benefit from the experiences of others.
 Opportunity is given for this sort of discussion and exchange of ideas through seminars and tutorials.

-All modules within the programme make extensive use of Cardiff University’s Virtual Learning Environment (VLE) Learning Central, on which students will find course materials, links to related materials and assessment exemplars.
+All modules within the programme make extensive use of Cardiff University’s Virtual Learning Environment (VLE) Learning Central, on which you will find course materials, links to related materials and assessment exemplars.
 All lectures are recorded via Panopto and are available to you throughout your programme.

 What skills will I practise and develop?